Martin-Fenocchio/pokedex/README.md

 ## Tip

-If you want to look the app, but you don't want install all the project, you can download the apk from here:
+If you want to look the app, but you don't want install all the project, you can download the apk from here: [APK]<https://drive.google.com/file/d/1hFiVpDRK5W2ZbgC90ejAsZfLJlrykVan/view?usp=share_link>

 ## Contact me

+I'm Martín Fenocchio, my email is <fenomartin6@gmail.com>, and you can contact me by:

 - [Linkedin](https://www.linkedin.com/in/mart%C3%ADn-fenocchio-b507a31b2/)
 - [GitHub](https://github.com/Novak-Fenocchio/)